dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * `iMac19,1` - For Mojave and newer
 * `iMac18,3` - For High Sierra and older
   * You'll use 18,3 when you have a Pascal or Maxwell dGPU and are limited to versions of macOS with Web Drivers
+  * Try this if you get an `The macOS installation couldn't be completed` error on Catalina

 Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
 This will give us an output similar to the following: